 Can I submit a PTSD Claim if I was never combat deployed?

-Exposes to direct or indirect fire can also create stressors many feels do not count towards PTSD.
-Furthermore, it can also include Military Sexual Trauma (MST) or scenarios where the veteran experiences a severe workplace-related training injury in a noncombat zone.
+Exposes to direct or indirect fire can also create stressors many feel do not count towards PTSD.
+Furthermore, it can also include Military Sexual Trauma (MST).
+These are scenarios where the Veteran experiences a severe workplace-related sexual assault.
+These, along with other training injuries within non-combat zones have lasting impacts upon PTSD.

 I don’t want to risk being rated for PTSD because of work restrictions.

-If you have questions about increasing a PTSD Claim, contact us today to find out more about your case!
+Veterans Guardian assists veterans in attaining the disability benefits they are eligible for.
+If you have questions about filing or increasing a PTSD Claim, contact us today.
 We are always here to help.